Overview

 - Pre-eclampsia (high blood pressure with organ involvement)

-- Large-for-gestational-age (LGA) baby, increasing risk of shoulder dystocia and caesarean delivery
+- Large-for-gestational-age (LGA) baby, raising the risk of shoulder dystocia and caesarean delivery

 - Greater difficulty losing postpartum weight

-These risks are gradients, not cliff edges โ 1โ2 kg above the target at term is very different from 10 kg above.
-Track consistently, discuss with your OB-GYN, and adjust early rather than late.
+These risks sit on a gradient rather than a cliff edge.
+Being 1 to 2 kg above target at term looks very different from being 10 kg above.
+Track consistently, talk to your OB-GYN, and adjust early rather than late.

 Step 7: Plan for Postpartum Recovery

-Understanding what the pregnancy weight is composed of (Step 2) sets realistic expectations for loss timelines:
+Understanding what the pregnancy weight is composed of (Step 2) sets realistic expectations for how the loss timeline actually plays out.

-- At delivery: 5โ6 kg lost immediately (baby + placenta + amniotic fluid)
+- At delivery: 5 to 6 kg lost immediately (baby, placenta, amniotic fluid)

-- First 1โ2 weeks: 2โ3 kg of fluid retention reduces
+- First 1 to 2 weeks: 2 to 3 kg of fluid retention reduces

-- Weeks 2โ12: Gradual loss of remaining fluid and early fat stores; breastfeeding supports this
+- Weeks 2 to 12: Gradual loss of remaining fluid and early fat stores; breastfeeding supports this

-- 3โ6 months: Remaining 3โ5 kg of maternal fat stores, typically lost gradually
+- 3 to 6 months: Remaining 3 to 5 kg of maternal fat stores, typically lost gradually

-Women who breastfeed exclusively tend to lose postpartum weight faster because breastfeeding burns approximately 300โ500 kcal per day.
-Crash dieting postpartum is not recommended โ it compromises milk quality and maternal recovery.
+Women who breastfeed exclusively tend to lose postpartum weight faster, since breastfeeding burns approximately 300 to 500 kcal per day.
+Crash dieting postpartum isn't recommended; it compromises milk quality and maternal recovery.

-If planning another pregnancy, return to a healthy BMI range before conception.
-Use the Ideal Weight Calculator to identify your healthy weight range, and the BMI Calculator to track your progress.
+If you're planning another pregnancy, aim to return to a healthy BMI range before conception.
+The Ideal Weight Calculator can help identify your healthy weight range, and the BMI Calculator can track your progress along the way.

 Key Terms

-- Preterm Birth โ delivery before 37 completed weeks of gestation; associated with under-gaining
+- Preterm Birth: delivery before 37 completed weeks of gestation; linked to under-gaining

-- Pre-eclampsia โ pregnancy complication characterised by high blood pressure; associated with over-gaining
+- Pre-eclampsia: pregnancy complication marked by high blood pressure; linked to over-gaining

-- IUGR โ Intrauterine Growth Restriction; baby's growth below expected rate for gestational age
+- IUGR: Intrauterine Growth Restriction; baby's growth below the expected rate for gestational age